Monster: Post–World War II monster films

 In the post–World War II era, however, giant monsters returned to the screen with a vigor that has been causally linked to the development of nuclear weapons.
 One early example occurred in the American film The Beast from 20,000 Fathoms, which was about a dinosaur that attacked a lighthouse.
 Subsequently, there were Japanese film depictions, (Godzilla, Gamera), British depictions (Gorgo), and even Danish depictions (Reptilicus), of giant monsters attacking cities.
 A recent depiction of a giant monster is depicted in J. J. Abrams's Cloverfield, which was released in theaters 18 January 2008.
 The intriguing proximity of other planets brought the notion of extraterrestrial monsters to the big screen, some of which were huge in size (such as King Ghidorah and Gigan), while others were of a more human scale.
-During this period, the fish-man monster Gill-man was developed in the film series Creature from the Black Lagoon.
+During this period, the fish-human monster Gill-man was developed in the film series Creature from the Black Lagoon.

 Britain's Hammer Film Productions brought color to the monster movies in the late 1950s.
 Around this time, the earlier Universal films were usually shown on American television by independent stations (rather than network stations) by using announcers with strange personas, who gained legions of young fans.
 Although they have since changed considerably, movie monsters did not entirely disappear from the big screen as they did in the late 1940s.

 Occasionally, monsters are depicted as friendly or misunderstood creatures.
 King Kong and Frankenstein's monster are two examples of misunderstood creatures.
-Frankenstein's monster is frequently depicted in this manner, in films such as Monster Squad and Van Helsing.
+Frankenstein's monster is frequently depicted in this manner, in series and films such as Monster Squad and Van Helsing.
 The Hulk is an example of the "Monster as Hero" archetype.
 The theme of the "Friendly Monster" is pervasive in pop-culture.
 Chewbacca, Elmo, and Shrek are notable examples of friendly "monsters".
-The monster characters of Pixars Monsters, Inc. franchise scare (and later entertain) children in order to create energy for running machinery in their home world, while the furry monsters of The Muppets and Sesame Street live in harmony with animals and humans alike.
+In the Monsters, Inc. franchise by Pixar, the monster characters scare (and later entertain) children in order to create energy for running machinery in their home world, while the furry monsters of The Muppets and Sesame Street live in harmony with animals and humans alike.
 Japanese culture also commonly features monsters which are benevolent or likable, with the most famous examples being the Pokémon franchise and the pioneering anime My Neighbor Totoro.
 The book series/webisodes/toy line of Monster High is another example.